woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.6 =
+1.6 introduces some template changes, for loops in particular.
+See the changelog for details and ensure theme compatibility before upgrading.

 = 1.5.4 =
 Please update your shipping methods after upgrading - the save hooks have been modified to ensure settings are saved more reliably.